-Thankfully, it isn’t.
-Sure, all the warning signs are there - it’s attached to the trendy Edition hotel.
-The waitstaff are way better looking than us, and the kitchen name checks a Michelin-star chef who’s probably never in the kitchen.
+Berners Tavern’s attached to the trendy Edition hotel, the waitstaff are way better looking than us, and the kitchen name checks a Michelin-starred chef who’s probably never in the kitchen.
 By all accounts, when you’re somewhere that looks this nice and feels this glam, the food should be pretty shite.

-But actually, the food at The Berners Tavern is excellent.
-The menu features very fancy British comfort food like posh scotch eggs, flashy continental dishes like pan-fried sea bream with braised baby gem and verjus, and there’s also a grill that delivers very nice steaks.
+But actually, the food at Berners Tavern is excellent.
+The menu features very fancy British comfort food like posh Scotch eggs, flashy continental dishes like pan-fried sea bream with braised baby gem and verjus, and there’s also a grill that delivers very nice steaks.
 It’s all very good, and it should be, especially when you’re spending this much money.
 Dinner here isn’t cheap.

 You’ll forget about the food soon enough, though.
-That’s not a knock on the kitchen, it’s just that The Berners Tavern is and will always be about ambience and sense of occasion above all.
+That’s not a knock on the kitchen, it’s just that Berners Tavern is and will always be about ambience and sense of occasion above all.
 Even if you popped in for a pint of Foster’s at the bar, it would be the most epic fucking pint of Foster’s you can have in London.

 You really can’t go wrong with burrata to start.
 A little truffle honey adds a classy touch.

 Chargrilled Pork Chop, Peas And Beans, Girolles, Baby Gem

 Come to me, my love.
 This doorstopper of a main is succulent and nicely pink (rare pork’s a thing now).

 Ribeye Steak And Chips

 The steaks here are Scottish, and pack some hefty flavour.
 The triple-cooked chips have that lovely crust to them everyone loves, while still staying light and fluffy inside.